KernelKeller/Lab-Portfolio-BradKeller/03_Helpdesk-&-Technical-Support/LAB_01-Account-Lockout-&-Password-Reset/README.md

     - Open Event Viewer and go to Windows Logs -> Security
     - Filter by event ID 4740 (An account lockout event)
     - Verify that it was for Lab User
 9. Identify the root cause of the issue.
-In this case, Event viewer ID 4740 indicates a user account lockout, likely due to multiple password attempts.
+Event ID 4740 indicates a user account lockout originating from the client computer.
+In this lab, the root cause was repeated incorrect password entries by the user.

 ## **Notes:**
 - After downloading and installing the Windows Server 2022 ISO and setting up the domain and adding my win 11 client VM to the domain, I realized....
 That was a lab in itself!
 I should have documented that process as I went along.
 I'll add that to the list of future labs to do.